jayngng/custom-password-bruteforcing/README.md

 - http:80
 - ssh:22

 Maybe we have something to do with the http port, so I run gobuster against the website to find hidden directories if exist.
-Let's have a look at this.

-There are some other hidden directories but we are interested in the first one !!!
+Found that there are some other hidden directories but we are interested in the first one !!!
 (But I think you shouldn't ignore the rest, we are better to check all of them).

 ![homepage](https://user-images.githubusercontent.com/72692401/95679871-571e7500-0c21-11eb-98e5-cf590d279e00.png)